nitscheStudio/sequence-app/README.md

 # Sequence App Backend

-The backend of the Sequence App powers the online sample library for music producers, handling sample uploads, likes, filtering, and downloads.
+The backend of the Sequence App powers the online sample library for music producers, handling sample uploads, likes, users and downloads.

 ## Getting Started